ibm-mas/mas-performance/docs/mas/manage/bestpractice.md

 ## App Server

 MAS Manage has different bundle types e.g. All, UI, MEA, Report and CRON to configure app server.
-Adjust the resource settings like cpu, memory, replic to match the workload.
+It is a best practice to isolate UI, CRON, MIF, and Report workloads on different server bundle types to reduce contention for resources within the same JVM/pod.
+Adjust the resource settings like cpu, memory, replica to match the workload.
 The settings are in ManageWorkspaces CR.
 Below is the sample.

 ```yaml
 apiVersion: apps.mas.ibm.com/v1